tsnellgrove/dark_castle3/doc/to_do.md

 - Unit Testing (link: https://youtu.be/6tNS--WetLI ) ???

 mechanic features:
-- TBD: perhaps create 'sit' and 'stand' methods for throne?
-Description when 'sit': "feels out of kilter - pushed or pulled out of alignment"
-		- IDEA: would be a bit tricky... interaction with rest of room would be inhibitted while sitting?
-		- IDEA: could possibly have sit be very brief with auto stand since it's not comfortable (not very satisfying) ???
-		- default sit = on floor ('criss-cross-apple-sauce')
-		- full implementation = 'sit on'
-		- for most verbs, sit scope = self (i.e. creature_scope)
-		- for examine (?), sit scope = room_scope

 python techniques:
 - Do a refactoring code review (look into the 'any' command in place of for loops)